1-Year vs. 5-Year CD Accounts

 A CD account is a simple savings account where the rate paid is fixed for the term, which is usually between one and five years.

-1-year vs. 5-year CD accounts, which are best?
+1-year vs. 5-year CD accounts — which are best?

-Both 1-year and 5-year CDs are popular choices, though you can also get 3-year CDs or CDs for less than a year.
+Both 1-year and 5-year CDs are popular choices, although you can also get 3-year CDs or CDs for less than a year.
 The longer the term, the higher the rate tends to be, though given you tend to pay penalties for taking your money out early, it may be a false economy to go too long.

 Our savings calculator tool can help you work out how much you’ll earn in interest from a CD account.